codeblinder/programming-fundamentals-with-python/README.md

 # programming-fundamentals-with-python
-I am learning python and I will update this on daily bases
+I am learning python and I will update this on daily bases.

+# variable in python